Arlo Guthrie has been known to generations as a prolific songwriter, social commentator, master storyteller, actor and

 In 1965, a teenaged Guthrie performed a “friendly gesture” that proved to be fateful.
 Arlo was arrested for littering, leading him to be deemed “not moral enough to join the army.”
 Guthrie attained international attention at age 19 by recounting the true events on the album Alice’s Restaurant in 1967.
 The Alice’s Restaurant Massacree has become an anti-establishment anthem and an essential part of the Thanksgiving holiday season, still broadcast widely on terrestrial, internet and satellite radio.
 Alice’s Restaurant achieved platinum status and was made into a movie in 1969, in which Arlo played himself, by the esteemed director Arthur Penn.
 1969 also brought Arlo to the rock festival of the ages – Woodstock.
 His appearance showcased Arlo’s hit Coming Into Los Angeles, which was included on the multi-platinum Woodstock: Music From The Original Soundtrack And More (1970).

 Arlo married Jackie Hyde in October 1969, and over the following decade they had four children, all of whom have become entertainers/musicians themselves.
 The Guthrie Family has toured together throughout the years, most notably for the 2012 Guthrie Family Reunion Tour, honoring the centennial of Woody Guthrie’s birth.
 Jackie passed away shortly after the tour, a few days after celebrating their 43rd wedding anniversary.
-Abe, Cathy, Annie and Sarah Lee continue to work with their dad onstage or behind the scenes.
-They all have children of their own and together they have continued to bring The Guthrie Family shows to the stage, the most recent being 2018—their annual Thanksgiving concert at Carnegie Hall in New York City.
-This year (2019) will end the over 50 years of annual concerts on that great stage.
-The last annual Thanksgiving show at Carnegie Hall is scheduled for November 30, 2019.
+Abe, Cathy, Annie and Sarah Lee continue to work with their dad behind the scenes.
+They all have children of their own and together they have continued to bring The Guthrie Family shows to the stage, the most recent being 2019—their annual Thanksgiving concert at Carnegie Hall in New York City, which marked the end of over 50 years of annual concerts on that great stage.